Self-contained two-layer shallow water theory of strong internal bores: Summary and Conclusion

-There is a more serious physical issue with the circulation conservation condition which is overlooked by the control-volume-type approaches.
-Namely, it is the fact that, in the hydrostatic shallow-water approximation, circulation cannot in general be conserved simultaneously with the momentum and mass across a hydraulic jump.
-In the shallow-water theory, this is generally known as the Rankine-Hugoniot deficit \citep{Kalisch2017}.
-There are physical mechanisms, like viscosity and turbulence, which can account for the dissipation of energy and generation of circulation in strong bores.
-But there are no analogous physical mechanisms that could disrupt momentum balance.
-Therefore, the momentum conservation, notwithstanding its inherent ambiguity, is physically more relevant than the conservation of circulation.
+Similar to the energy also the circulation cannot in general be conserved simultaneously with the momentum and mass.
+In the SW framework, this is known as the Rankine-Hugoniot deficit \citep{Kalisch2017}.
+The conservation of a given quantity depends on the physical mechanisms which are outside the scope of the SW approximation but could become relevant in the hydraulic jumps.
+Such mechanisms are, for example, the viscous dissipation and turbulence, which can account for the loss of energy and the generation of circulation in strong bores.
+But there is no analogous physical mechanism which could disrupt the momentum balance in highly inertial flows.
+Therefore, the momentum conservation, notwithstanding its inherent ambiguity, appears physically more relevant than the conservation of circulation and energy.

+The main advancement of the proposed theory is the realization that internal bores and gravity currents can be described using hydrostatic SW approximation which was previously thought impossible.
+The proposed SW theory provides not only a mathematically consistent and rational alternative to the conventional control-volume approach but also a self-contained framework for numerical modeling of strong internal bores and gravity currents in the two-layer systems bounded by a rigid lid.
+A canonical example is the lock-exchange problem which can be solved analytically by the method of characteristics and used as a benchmark to validate numerical solution of the locally conservative SW water equations derived in this study \citep{Politis2020}.